radishzzz/radishzzz.github.io/source/_posts/en/Tutorials/Ultimate Samsung One UI Optimization Guide - No Root Required.md

 ![Reddit Post](https://image.radishzz.cc/image/01-oneui/31en.webp)

-This guide was originally written in Chinese, and I hadn't planned on creating an English version.
+This guide was originally written in Chinese seven months ago, and I hadn't planned on creating an English version.
 However, when I recently discovered that someone had shared my article on Reddit and it received positive feedback, I realized this guide could potentially help more people beyond just those in China.
 That's what motivated me to translate it into English, carefully reviewing and refining the content to create this complete English version of the One UI optimization guide.
 I really hope it can be helpful to all of you.

 While some Reddit users criticized my approach, suggesting I was turning the phone into a Nokia 3310, I find that quite amusing.
 Everything I've recommended is about improving battery life and performance without sacrificing user experience.
 Notice how I never suggested switching to 60Hz or HD+.
-I genuinely enjoy tweaking and optimizing phones, and I'm simply sharing my experiences with those who might find it useful.
+I genuinely enjoy tinkering and exploring phones, and simply sharing my experiences with those who might find it useful.
 If you disagree with my approach, that's totally fine, but please don't mock it.

 ![One UI](https://image.radishzz.cc/image/01-oneui/01.webp)

 About the main point of this guide: improving your device's battery life and performance doesn't actually require all these fancy tweaks.
 If you're a tech enthusiast who enjoys optimizing devices, by all means, go through all the steps.
 But for most people, day-to-day usability is what matters most, and honestly, many of these optimizations go beyond what's necessary.
 You can usually achieve great battery life and smooth performance just by following the App Installation and System Settings chapters.
 There's no need to get too caught up in disabling features and such.
 The benefits become marginal at that point.

-Finally, let me rank the six chapters by their effectiveness in improving fluency and battery life:
+Finally, let me rank the six chapters by their effectiveness in improving battery life and smoothness:
 **System Settings > App Installation > The Wiping and Flashing > Shizuku ≈ Lycan > Adhell 3**

 {% note info  %}
-If you like this guide, feel free to buy me a coffee.
+If you like the guide, feel free to buy me a coffee.
 I'll be happy to answer any questions for you.
 {% endnote %}

 {% folding gray::Donate %}